tedtaozhang/tedtaozhang.github.io/_pages/aboutme.md

 * My father is also a calligrapher and writes a beautiful hand.
 I admire him but, unfortunately, my handwriting is ugly.
 * My mother graduated from high school but was unable to continue her education in college due to poverty.
 But she is very smart and has a strong memory.
 * I have a younger brother who is smarter than me and also an undergraduate at Zhejiang University.
-* I have a beautiful girlfriend, and we have been classmates since high school.
+* I have a beautiful wife, and we have been classmates since high school.

 **Learning Experience**

 * I was enrolled in Zhejiang University through College Entrance Examination in 2016.
-I competed with nearly 1 million candidates and ranked top 0.05%.
 * I majored in Civil Engineering in my first college year and transferred to Automation due to my lack of interest in Civil Engineering.
 I never regret that.
 * I've built a self-balance robot – Cubli, the representative work in my undergraduate, which could maintain balance on its edge.